Arcx23/6199-MS-Robotics-Guide/Building/Drivetrains/README.md

-# Drivetrains: A Must Build - see Troubleshooting for issues
+# Drivetrains - See Troubleshooting for Issues
 > [!IMPORTANT]
 > Read [Overview](Overview.md) to understand how a drivetrain works###
 ## State your intentions (what do you need to do for this years game)